 At the end of your second year you’ll be able to apply some of the theory you’ve learned in a professional workplace situation.
 This will be an excellent opportunity for you to gain valuable work experience that enhances both your knowledge and your future career prospects.

-Note: All students undertaking work placements require a DBS (Disclosure and Barring Service) check, which is funded by the School of Education.
+Note: All students undertaking work placements normally require a DBS (Disclosure and Barring Service) clearance, which is funded by the School of Education or non-UK clearance checks where necessary, see Criminal records checks for overseas students.

 In your final year you’ll undertake an extended piece of research on a topic of your own choice.
 You will also explore the importance of philosophy to the study of education and critique the nature and purpose of education in the 'Philosophies of Education' module.